 We also bought a couple of red tortoise cake (angku).

 Glutinous rice cakes coloured with bunga telang (pulut tai tai).
 It is served with coconut jam.
-More on following page.
-Click here to continue reading
+Continue reading